-My husband, Ron, found this recipe in our recently delivered Taste of Home magazine.
+Dear Cook, Ron, my husband, found this recipe in a Taste of Home Magazine.
 It looked very interesting to us…pasta, Italian sausage and winter squash.
 What was there not to like?

-We dined on the front porch.
-From there, with leaves on the trees, we cannot see another house, so except for the occasional walker or jogger, the porch seems quite private.
-We love taking in the wide, open sky, and watching a hawk, or two, in the field across from us.
+We dined on the front porch where with leaves on the trees, we cannot see another house.
+Except for the occasional walker or jogger, the porch seemed quite private.
+We love taking in the wide open sky, and watching a hawk or two in the field.
 Once Ron had said grace, we dug into the new dish.
 After every bite, I raved.
 Out of a range from 1 to 10, I gave the dish a 12.
-To my surprise, Ron only gave it an 8, but said that he did like it, but not crazily… like me.
+To my surprise, Ron only gave it an 8, but said that he did like it, but not crazily…like me.
 I consider the dish an excellent company meal.

-The following is a quote from the submitter of this recipe found in the Taste of Home Magazine.
-“I love using frozen cooked (packaged) winter squash in this recipe because the hard work – peeling, chopping and cooking – is all done for me.”
-Jennifer Roberts.
+The following is a quote form the submitter of this recipe found in the Taste of Home Magazine.
+“I love using frozen cooked (packaged) winter squash in this recipe because the hard work – peeling, chopping and cooking – is all done for me,” Jennifer Roberts.

 I cannot comment on store bought squash for we make our own.
 Every October, Ron and I make a year’s supply of winter squash.
 We pick out twenty or more of the best and biggest of the buttercup squash available at a local farmer’s produce stand.
 For $1.00 each…we leave with what we consider a treasure.
 My recipe for making, and freezing the squash is included under Recipes.
-We serve the squash at all our holiday meals, and sometimes take it to pot luck dinners.
+We serve it at all our holiday meals, and sometimes take it to potlucks.

 |Sausage & Squash Penne|| |